 It’s not the marketing plan; it’s you

-After suffering crushing feedback, I realized my understanding of successful marketing plans misguided and naïve besides over-estimating my ability, at the time, to create, sell and manage.
-The criticism, “this is what you are turning in?” delivered with viperous sarcasm did not illuminate a path to success.
-If frustrated with results of your plan, I hope this practical counsel provides motivation for self-evaluation helping move you one step closer to mastery because it’s not the marketing plan; it’s you.
+After suffering crushing feedback during my novice years, I realized my understanding of successful marketing plans misguided and naïve besides over-estimating my ability, at the time, to create, sell and manage a business plan.
+The criticism, “this is what you are turning in?” delivered with viperous sarcasm did not illuminate a path to improvement but I remained determined.
+If you are frustrated with your results, I hope this practical counsel provides motivation for self-evaluation helping move you one step closer to mastery because it’s not the marketing plan; it’s you.

 “By the power of Grayskull, I will slay my Marketing Plan.”